Skip to content

 Wider and more accessible paths have been created to allow visitors to explore the headland and soak up the expansive views along this rugged stretch of coastline.
 You can help by sticking to the footpaths and keeping dogs on leads.

-Godrevy is a magnet for sun worshippers, surfers, picnickers, swimmers and walkers, to name a few.
+Godrevy is a magnet for sun worshippers, surfers, picnickers, swimmers and walkers, to name but a few.
 It’s also home to ground-nesting birds, small mammals, reptiles and rare invertebrates.
-Part of the rangers’ job is to ensure that all manner of visitors are happy here.
+The rangers and welcome team work hard to ensure that wildlife thrives and people continue to enjoy the area.

 Protecting Godrevy's grey seals